EHS Leadership Council

 Keeping Safety Top-of-Mind

 Fortune Brands’ CEO, Nicholas Fink, is intent on keeping safety in our facilities a high priority.
 In his messages to associates, he underscores the importance of looking out for each other, and taking responsibility to speak up if someone is aware of a potentially unsafe action.

 Leaders throughout the Company also emphasize the importance of safety during huddle meetings, town halls and through our other internal communications channels.

 Our focus on reducing risks, implementing strong management systems, and embracing the core value of being accountable to oneself and to fellow associates has yielded strong results.
-From 2015-2019, Fortune Brands has improved our benchmark Total Recordable Incident Rate (TRIR) and Lost-Time Rate (LTR), key safety performance metrics used across industries.
+Fortune Brands has maintained strong safety metrics as the company has grown in sales and size.
+Our OSHA recordable incident and lost-time rates are better than benchmarks, and we are proud of our record of significantly improving the safety of our acquired businesses.
+From 2016-2020, Fortune Brands has improved our benchmark Total Recordable Incident Rate (TRIR) and Lost-Time Rate (LTR), key safety performance metrics used across industries.